dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 </figure>
 </center>

-For getting more information about the HW Timers on DA14531, please refer datasheet.
+For getting more information about the HW Timers on DA14531, please refer to the datasheet.

 ## Software Configuration